Snger/reading-notes/tools/VisualStudio.md

 1. The Get-Package -updates command checks if there are newer versions available for any installed packages.
 2. To update a package, use Update-Package with the package ID, such as Update-Package jQuery.

+## How to: Display Line Numbers in the Editor?
+1. On the menu bar, choose Tools, Options.
+Expand the Text Editor node, and then select either the node for the language you are using, or All Languages to turn on line numbers in all languages.
+Or you can type line number in the Quick Launch box.